 Sensemaking is actively trying to figure out how the world works (science) or how to design solutions to problems (engineering).
 Students do science and engineering through the science and engineering practices.
-Engaging in these practices necessitates students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
+Engaging in these practices necessitates that students be part of a learning community to be able to share ideas, evaluate competing ideas, give and receive critique, and reach consensus.
 Whether this community of learners is made up of classmates or family members, students and adults build and refine science and engineering knowledge together.

-In today's Daily Do, How can we find the water?, students engage in science and engineering practices and use patterns as a thinking tool to make sense of a phenomenon to solve a problem.
-Students have an opportunity to apply physical science ideas about gravity to Earth's processes namely, the water cycle.
-This task has been modified from its design to be used by middle and high school students school students, families, and teachers in distance learning.
+In today's Daily Do, How do we get drinking water from fog?, students engage in science and engineering practices and use patterns as a thinking tool to make sense of a phenomenon to solve a problem.
+Students have an opportunity to apply physical science ideas about gravity to Earth's processes—namely, the water cycle.
+This task has been modified from its design to be used by middle and high school students, families, and teachers in distance learning.
 While students could complete this task independently, we encourage students to work virtually with peers or in the home with family members.

 Before you begin the task, you may want to access the accompanying How do we get drinking water from fog?
-Google slide presentation.
+Google Slide presentation.

 Begin by showing students a regular water bottle with a lid.
-Say to students, "What if I told you there was a way to fill this water bottle just by letting it sit here on the counter - what would you think?
+Say to students, "What if I told you there was a way to fill this water bottle just by letting it sit here on the counter?
+What would you think?
 Where would the water come from?"
 (Slide 2)

 Ask students to make a prediction about where the water might come from and record it in their science notebook.
-Next, have them share their ideas in small groups along with their reasoning behind their idea.
+Next, have them share their ideas in small groups, along with their reasoning behind their idea.

-Next show students the video below: Nets Turn Fog Into Drinking Water (Slide 3)
+Next, show students the video below: Nets Turn Fog Into Drinking Water (Slide 3).

-As students watch the video have them document what they notice and wonder.
+As students watch the video, have them document what they notice and wonder.